Carrying the Fire: Memory, Migration, and the Weight of Freedom

 It was Saturday December 13th of this past year, 2025, where I found myself in the motherland sitting in a park, embraced by a friend, overlooking families and couples enjoying the festivities of the day.
 The parade of old cars had ended and faintly you could hear some orchestras but more so the old latin melodies blasting from viejotecas around the city.

 The park was draped in gold glittery lights.
 The palm trees that towered over the park seemed to glow against the darkened sky.
-It was hard not to fall silent and watch couples kissing, families taking portraits in front of the Christmas tree, the holiday jokers and costumed bystanders waiting for coins tossed to entertain, kids running and laughing and people drinking and smoking.
+It was hard not to fall silent and watch couples kissing, families taking portraits in front of the Christmas tree, the holiday jokers and costumed bystanders waiting for coins tossed to entertain.

 The air smelled of cigarettes, marihuana and fried meats but still, in the midst of a city– the air felt fresh and lively.
 Nothing compared to it, not even my six years in New York City could compare to what Pereira feels like during Christmas.